 Example of a Stored XSS

-A stored XSS vulnerability can happen if the username of an online forum member is not properly sanitized when it is printed on the page.
+A stored XSS vulnerability can happen if the username of an online message board is not properly sanitized when it is printed on the page.
 In such case an attacker can insert malicious code when registering a new user on the form.
-When the username is reflected on the forum page, it will look like this:
+When the username is reflected on the message board page, it will look like this:

 Registered since: 2016